The Costumed Adventurer Simulation Engine: the Complete Rules

 Living and Dying: a coda of sorts to the many and various combat rules described previously, Living and Dying is all about the consequences of battle.
 The loss of Health and the expenditure of experience (both in play and for advancement) is detailed here, as is a variety of optional uses for these vital metrics, if they are to be adopted for use in one's game.

 Judging the Game: (the eventual Judging the Game document will go here.
-The Judging the Game document is not complete, and is in nowhere near such a state of grace.
+The Judging the Game document is maybe 60% complete, and is in nowhere near a state of grace.
 However, I'm noodling around with it as I bang away with construction on the house bus, so you can spy on my progress by following this link if you want.
 But if you don't mind incompletion, here you are!)

 Character Creation